renanthera/simc-wiki/RaidEvents.md

 ```

   Acceptable values are:
   * _Patchwerk_ will set up an empty raid events list.
-This is a perfect stand still and DPS fight.
+This is a perfect stand still, single-target DPS fight.
+The name comes from the iconic DPS check fight from Naxxramas.
-  * _CastingPatchwerk_ will set up a fight similair to _Patchwerk_ but the master target will be casting instead.
+  * _CastingPatchwerk_ will set up a fight similar to _Patchwerk_ but the master target will be casting instead.
 It is equivalent to:
     ```
       raid_events+=/casting,cooldown=500,duration=500
     ```